 Aaryn Lee explores the intersection between her internal energy and the external influences that have percolated throughout her life through an intuitive process while using a plethora of materials.
-She combines mixed media techniques with traditional graphite drawing and exploratory mark-making in order to examine the introspective side of life.
-Multi-faceted in medium, her work tends to be organic in structure, somber in mood, and touched with the muted overcast tones from her hometown of Portland, Oregon.
+As a transdisciplinary artist, she combines drawing, printmaking, installation, projection, and performance to create a more complete language in her work.
+Aaryn's work tends to be organic in structure, somber in mood, and touched with the muted overcast tones from her hometown of Portland, Oregon.